S-Vermeer/FTD-Git/Characters/Stranger.md

 The stranger first shows up, sitting outside the [[Barn]].
 Due to it smiling weirly, Sunny gets scared and bolts.
 When Sunny returns to go to the Gazebo, the Stranger has disappeared.

-When Sunny goes to step foot into the [[Gazebo]], the Stranger appears behind her and says "I wouldn't step foot in that if I were you." before disappearing again.
+When Sunny goes to step foot into the [[FTD-Git/Locations/Gazebo]], the Stranger appears behind her and says "I wouldn't step foot in that if I were you." before disappearing again.
 (TS 5:58)

 When Sunny is looking for Grimm, the stranger can be seen in the woods in the background, coming closer.